Here is my unofficial list of must-have jewelry:

 You should definitely feel free to experiment and try new trends, and if you’re a ring or bracelet girl, your list of four must-have pieces will probably look different than mine.

-Just make sure your jewelry box has a solid foundation and your collection isn’t so full that it’s hiding the pieces you love.
+Just make sure your jewelry box has a solid foundation and your collection of jewelry for college isn’t so full that it’s hiding the pieces you love.
 Hold onto those sentimental pieces from your mother and grandma too; you never know you might need them!

 So, what are your jewelry box favorites?